• Home

 12:00 AM – Hocus Pocus Villain Spectacular Show

-Packing for Mickey’s Not So Scary Halloween Party 2025 is all about being cute, comfortable, and ready to soak up every bit of magic from early check-in to that last castle photo at midnight.
-Since this is a special ticketed event with a unique vibe, you’ll want to be prepared for a full evening of fun.
+Packing for Mickey’s Not So Scary Halloween Party is all about being cute, comfortable, and ready to soak up every bit of magic from early check-in to that last castle photo at midnight.
+Since this is a special ticketed event with a full evening of fun, a little prep in your park bag goes a long way.

 Here’s exactly what I recommend having in your park bag:

 • A Small Backpack or Belt Bag: Bring something you can wear comfortably for hours without needing to take it off for rides or parades.
-I love a lightweight mini backpack or a belt bag worn crossbody to keep your hands free for photos, treats, and dancing at the ZOMBIES dance party.
+I love a lightweight mini backpack or a belt bag worn crossbody to keep your hands free for photos, treats, and dancing.

 • Cooling Fan: Even though it’s technically fall, Florida doesn’t always get the memo.
 Between costumes and crowds, it can still feel hot and humid at night.
 A handheld rechargeable fan is the easiest way to stay cool while waiting in character lines or grabbing a parade spot.

-• Reusable Water Bottle: You might not think about hydration with all that candy around, but walking and standing all night in warm weather means you’ll need it.
+• Reusable Water Bottle: With all that candy around, hydration is easy to forget, but a full night of walking in warm weather means you’ll need it.
 Bring a refillable water bottle to keep you hydrated!

-• Costume-Comfort Essentials: Whether you’re going full costume or just adding Halloween accessories to your park outfit, make sure you’re set up to stay comfortable all night.
-I recommend packing a small baggie with blister bandages, fashion tape, safety pins, and bobby pins especially if your costume has layers, straps, or fun details that may shift around after a few hours.
+• Costume Comfort Essentials: Whether you’re going full costume or just adding Halloween accessories to your park outfit, make sure you’re set up to stay comfortable all night.
+I recommend packing a small pouch with blister bandages, fashion tape, safety pins, and bobby pins, especially if your outfit has layers, straps, or fun details that may shift around after a few hours.

-• Glow Accessories or Light-Up Ears: Part of the fun of MNSSHP is how the park transforms after dark.
+• Glow Accessories or Light Up Ears: Part of the fun of Mickey’s Not So Scary Halloween Party is how the park transforms after dark.
 Bring your own glow sticks or light-up necklaces.
-Not only are they festive (and great for photos), but they also help your group find each other in the crowd.
+They’re festive, great for photos, and they help your group spot each other in the crowd.

 • Extra Candy Storage: The trick-or-treat trails are very generous with the candy and your party-provided bag will fill up faster than you think.
-Toss in some gallon-size Ziplock bags or a foldable reusable tote into your backpack so you can empty your candy stash as you go.
+Toss in some gallon-size zip top bags or a foldable reusable tote into your park bag so you can empty your candy stash as you go.

 • Hand Sanitizer + Wipes: Between touching ride lap bars and sitting on curbs waiting for the parade, a small hand sanitizer and a travel pack of wipes are always a good idea.

-Mickey’s Not So Scary Halloween Party 2025 is one of the most festive events at Walt Disney World, and with a little prep, it can be the highlight of your entire trip.
-Don’t feel like you need to do it all.
-Focus on your personal must-dos, keep your group flexible, and remember that sometimes the best memories come from the little moments, not the perfect plan.
-With this Mickey’s Not So Scary Halloween Party strategy, you’ll be well-prepared to make the most of your time at this magical event.
+Mickey’s Not So Scary Halloween Party is one of the most festive events at Walt Disney World, and with a little prep, it can be the highlight of your entire trip.
+The best advice I can give you is to let go of doing it all.
+Pick your true must dos, keep your group flexible, and remember that the sweetest memories usually come from the little moments and not the perfect schedule.
+With this Mickey’s Not So Scary Halloween Party strategy in your back pocket, you’ll walk in knowing exactly how to make the night feel like magic from the first piece of candy to that final castle photo.

 FacebookTweetPin